 - DO NOT attempt to put the animal back in the water without expert advice.
 This is particularly important for turtles.

-- Try and keep the area quiet and keep dogs and large numbers of people away.
+- Try to keep the area quiet and keep dogs and large numbers of people away.

 Seals and seabirds